By Doreen Clark

 What your team might be trying to say is that PR is more difficult to measure than marketing.
 True.
-PR is less controllable than advertising.
+Public Relations is less controllable than advertising.
 True.
 PR is less predictable than other strategic efforts.
 Also true.

 Public Relations results can be unparalleled and the rewards can surpass expectations—if done properly.
 After all, a strategic plan is not truly comprehensive without it.
 Although budget has an impact on everything that a company does, when it comes to PR and marketing, it should not be an either-or decision.

 1. Was your plan personalized?

-It’s easy to understand your current company landscape and where you want to go, but is it possible that the PR strategy was treated like a one-size-fits-all approach?
+It’s easy to understand your current company landscape and where you want to go, but is it possible that the Public Relations strategy was treated like a one-size-fits-all approach?
 Maybe you knew that you wanted to do interviews.
 But was it pre-determined as to what you would talk about?
 Was your messaging clearly understood?
 Were your areas of expertise clearly defined?
 Did your messaging fit with the audience that you were targeting?
 Your company is unique; therefore, your plan should follow suit.

 2. Was there leadership buy-in?

 When thinking about PR, the desired result is often where the attention goes.
 But what goes into getting that result?
 Were the thought leaders available when it came time for an interview?
 Was your team able to answer follow-up questions from the media in a timely manner?
-Were the proper resources made available for your PR team, from photos to supplementary information that was referenced in an interview?
+Were the proper resources made available for your Public Relations team, from photos to supplementary information that was referenced in an interview?
 After all, if you mention it, you need to be prepared to send it—and quickly.

 3. Was there flexibility for change?